nicvagn/NicLink/README.md

         - dev: the wild west of new features
         - bluetooth: in dev, not in a good place yet
 ## requirements

+- you must have the hidapi-dev avalible on your system (to compile the src): https://github.com/libusb/hidapi
+  ie: sudo apt install libhidapi-dev on debian based systems
 - python modules listed in requirements.txt
 - cmake (3.4...3.18) some distros are behind signifigantly, so I recomend "pip install cmake" after uninstalling the one from your distro
 - if cmake can not find python packages (probably) see setting up a python environment and run cmake from the venv

+- If you attempt getting nl set up on your system, I will give you a hand if you need it.
+I would be intrested in reading a log, too!

 ## Setting up python venv
 In order to use NicLink while it is in development, it is advised to use a virtual environment.
 I do not have a good enough understanding, but you have the internet. ( here is a start: https://python.land/virtual-environments/virtualenv ) Go ham.
 It is now at a point where it should be portable, if you are reeding this, and want to really help me out,